openremote/documentation/docs/user-guide/deploying/custom-deployment.md

 - [Custom domain](#custom-domain)

 ### Manager app configuration (/deployment/manager/app)
-The manager app can be customised to fit you brand.
+The manager app can be customised to fit your brand.
 You can for example change the colours and logos (white labeling), exclude asset types from the Add asset dialog and Rules page, make map markers react to attribute changes, and rearrange attributes in separate panels on the Assets page.
 These settings are also available directly in the manager app, under 'settings/appearance'.
 For more details view ['Configuring the Manager UI'](configuring-the-manager-ui.md).

 :::note